No-Regret Learning in Bilateral Trade via Global Budget Balance: Introduction

-\xhdr{Partial feedback.} Repeated bilateral trade has inherent forms of partial feedback.
+\xhdr{Partial feedback.} Repeated bilateral trade naturally involves challenges due to partial feedback.
 Therefore, our work aligns with the research that explores online learning with feedback models beyond the conventional full feedback and bandit models.
-Our one- and two-bit feedback models share similarities with Graph-Structured Feedback \citep{AlonCGMMS17} and with the partial monitoring framework \citep{cesa2006regretpartial,BartokFPRS14}.
+Our one- and two-bit feedback models share similarities with \emph{graph-structured feedback} \citep{AlonCGMMS17} and with the \emph{partial monitoring} framework \citep{cesa2006regretpartial,BartokFPRS14}.